 “What is your greatest weakness?” is one of the most common interview questions asked by employers.
 But if you’re unprepared, this question can feel like a trap – after all, what’s the right weakness to have?

-Fortunately, with some practice, you can nail this difficult interview question and turn it into an opportunity to show your interviewer that you’re self-aware and actively working on your weaknesses.
+However, with some practice, you can nail this difficult interview question and turn it into an opportunity to show your interviewer that you’re self-aware and actively working on your shortcomings.

 Why do interviewers ask “what are your weaknesses?”

-Similar to the prompt “tell me about a time you failed,” interviewers ask “what are your weaknesses?” to see if you’re honest, self-aware, and willing to improve on areas where you struggle.
+Interviewers ask about your weaknesses to see if you’re honest, self-aware, and willing to improve on areas where you struggle.

 Like its more positive cousin, “what are your greatest strengths?”, this interview question asks you to reflect on what skills and qualities you have to offer companies.
 However, when asked about weaknesses in a job interview, many people freeze up.

-This is understandable because you don’t want to admit to any weaknesses that might make you look bad during an interview.
-However, answering this question isn’t as hard as you might think, and what matters most is how you present your answer.
+Not wanting to admit to any weaknesses that might make you look bad during an interview is understandable, but answering this question isn’t as hard as you might think.
+What matters most is how you present your answer.

 Here are a few tips for discussing your weaknesses in a job interview: